magurevitch/train-game/README.md

  * If you have played around with the settings, are there any you really like?
 A certain number of squares, a certain configuration of hazard spaces?
  * Do you like the number of trips taken?
 Would you like it to be faster, and queue starts, but draw the destinations?
  * Would you like it to show who the winner is more clearly, or what path the trip took?
  * I am thinking about adding something if you build in a populated space.
-For example, any build in it depopulates the square, or is harder to build in it/
+For example, any build in it depopulates the square, or is harder to build in it?
- ^ Should you also have an option to intensify a space as a build action?
+ * Should you also have an option to intensify a space as a build action?
 Does that include taking a trip?
+ * To slow down adding random squares, do you only choose one of the three piles?
+ * Should there be a feature to make a stop "local" - that is, you can use a build turn to mean that it can be "skipped"?
  * Is there any feature that you might like to see that I don't have, or haven't mentioned?
  * What can I make clearer about these rules?